lenmorld/ruby_stuff/Rails.md

 ```

-also add it to the JSON Builder
+when modifying params, also add it to the JSON Builder

 ![](2018-12-30-14-43-58.png)